In-app features

 If you don’t have access to the Contentsquare platform, you can ask the Contentsquare team to share the link with you.

 Contentsquare provides Logging capabilities that allow you to see the raw event data logged by your app in Android Studio or in the Contentsquare platform.
-This is very useful for validation purposes during the instrumentation phase of development and can help you discover errors and mistakes in your analytics implementation and confirm that all events are being logged correctly.
+Use this for validation purposes during the instrumentation phase of development and can help you discover errors and mistakes in your analytics implementation and confirm that all events are being logged correctly.

 Viewing logs in Android Studio